Printed Content Accessibility

 Convert Your Printed Materials into QR Codes – Overcome Barriers

-Making Your Printed Materials Voice-Activated
+Turn Your Printed Materials into Audio-Accessible Experiences

 Generate a Unique QR Code for Each Image or Document